GeorgievLab/CeCe/download.md

 | ------- | ------------ | -- | -------- |{% for link in site.data.build_stable %}
 | {{ link.version }} | {{ link.date }} | {{ link.os }} | [<i class="fa fa-download" aria-hidden="true"></i> Download]({{ link.link }}) |{% endfor %}

+> If you want to use python plugins you also need python 2.7 installed.
+On macOS/OSX and Linux there should be already installed but on Windows you need to install it ([64bit](https://www.python.org/ftp/python/2.7.12/python-2.7.12.amd64.msi) for 0.6 and above and [32bit](https://www.python.org/ftp/python/2.7.12/python-2.7.12.msi) for 0.5)

 ## CI builds

 CI builds are built regulary by CI services ([Travis-CI](https://travis-ci.org), [Appveyor](https://www.appveyor.com)) and stored on [Bintray](https://bintray.com).
 Those builds are not tested and can contain bugs but on other hand they offer improvements in comparision with stable builds.